vrealize-network-insight/vrni-rule-import-vmc-nsxt/README.md

 Export the recommended firewall rules from vRealize Network Insight in XML format (Security planner -> 3 dots in the top right -> Export as XML), then use this script to import.

-By default, the imported rules wil be in a disabled state.
-There will be no impact on network traffic right away, until you start enabling the firewall rules (or pass the `--enablerules` parameter).
+By default, the imported rules will be in a disabled state.
+There will be no impact on network traffic right away until you start enabling the firewall rules (or pass the `--enablerules` parameter).

 ## Demo